VR Empathy Training

 Virtual Reality is changing the way employers train and improve the skills of their employees.
 It is widely recognised that eLearning is not as effective as instructor-led learning; whilst hiring a facilitator to provide one-on-one training for employees is effective, but challenging in a large-scale environment.
 Virtual Reality strikes a natural balance between these two extremes, as it’s both scalable and highly effective.

-Victrex, a world leader in high-performance polymer solutions, are currently trialling this new technology.
+There are a number of companies who are currently trialling this new training technology.
 Employees don their Oculus Quest VR headset and step into the life and mind of the Plant Manager, Production Manager, SHE Manager and the Victim’s Partner, all of whom convene in a company meeting room 3 months post “Incident” at the fictitious plant.
 The goal of the training is to build empathy, the soft skill that has shot to prominence in both the corporate and healthcare sectors.